maiaacademy/imersao-azure-expert/README.md

     >**Note**: It may take up to 5 minutes for the rules from the newly created Network Security Group to be applied to the Network Interface Card.

+1. Go to the Azure portal to view your **Network security groups**.
+Search for and select Network security groups.

+1. Select the name of your Network security group.

+In the menu bar of the network security group, under Settings, you can view the Inbound security rules, Outbound security rules, Network interfaces, and Subnets that the network security group is associated to.

+1. Under **Support + troubleshooting**, you can view Effective security rules.

 1. Navigate back to computer.

 1. In the Virtual Machine Connection window, start Windows PowerShell and, in the **Administrator: Windows PowerShell** window run the following to set connection test.